kvarak/dnd/docs/_Classes/warlock.md

 You must be able to see the cursed target, and it must be within 30 feet.

 ### Relentless Hex
 Your curse creates a temporary bond between you and your target.
-As a ***bonus action***, you can teleport up to 30 feet to an unoccupied space adjacent to the target cursed by your *hex*.
+As a ***bonus action***, you can teleport up to 30 ft to an unoccupied space adjacent to the target cursed by your *hex*.
 To teleport in this way, you must be able to see the target.

 ### Pact Invocations
 The following invocations are unique to warlocks with the Pact of the Evil Eye.